nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 ### 2.3 Operating Environment
 <!--Describe the target environment.
 Identify components or application that are needed.
 Describe technical infrastructure need to support the application.-->
-The appliction will be operated on the nanohub website.
-I also plan to include a way to download the tool for local use.
+The appliction will be operated on the nanoHub website.
+It will also be available for download for local use.

 ### 2.4 Design and Implementation Constraints
 <!--This could include pre-existing code that needs to be incorporated ,a certain programming language or toolkit and software dependencies.
 Describe the origin and rationale for each constraint.-->